 Broadcasting live voice using Pi

-While it is fun to play pre-recorded music clips, it would be more appealing if we can broadcast live voice using you Pi.
+While it is fun to play pre-recorded music clips, it would be more appealing if we can broadcast live voice using this FM Transmitter Raspberry Pi 3.
 This can also be achieved using the same program.
 Simply connect a microphone to the USB port of Pi and change the launch command line.
 You can refer the github page for more info on this.
 If you have any problem in getting this to work, use the comment line below of the forums.